ballerina-platform/module-ballerinax-hubspot.crm.object.schemas/examples/book-author/README.md

 # Ballerina HubSpot CRM Object Schemas connector

-This use case demonstrates how the `hubspot.crm.object.schemas` API can be utilized to create and update a schema for a product.
+This use case demonstrates how the `ballerinax/hubspot.crm.obj.schemas` connector can be utilized to create and update a schema for a product.
 First a schema is created to represent a product.
 Then the Update endpoint is used to update the existing schema with new properties.

 ## Prerequisites

-### 1. Setup the Hubspot developer account
+### 1. Setup the HubSpot developer account

 Refer to the [Setup guide](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.schemas/tree/main/examples/README.md#setup-guide) to obtain necessary credentials (client Id, client secret, Refresh tokens).

 ### 2. Configuration

-Create a `Config.toml` file in the example's root directory and, provide your Hubspot account related configurations as follows:
+Create a `Config.toml` file in the example's root directory and, provide your HubSpot account related configurations as follows:

 ```toml
 clientId = "<Client ID>"